 In 2005, an important decentralization took place that brought NCCJ into the 21st century.
 Local offices across the United States, including the Virginia Region, became independent not-for-profit corporations.
 During this period of transition, the local organization became known as the Virginia Conference for Community and Justice.

 Two years later, in 2007, the organization relaunched as the Virginia Center for Inclusive Communities, completing the transition away from NCCJ and positioning itself for a strong and successful future.
 Under local Virginia leadership and control, the Virginia Center for Inclusive Communities (VCIC) was able to better serve the people of the Commonwealth of Virginia.

 The Virginia Center for Inclusive Communities is increasingly called upon to helps schools, businesses, and communities across Virginia achieve success through inclusion.
-Programming has expanded dramatically, with a 400+% increase in the number of workshops delivered annually over a nine-year period.
+Programming has expanded dramatically, with a 605% increase in the number of workshops delivered annually over a ten-year period.
 The size of the full time staff doubled between 2009 and 2015 to the largest level in the organization’s 80-year history.
-And VCIC is widely recognized locally, regionally, and nationally with awards from groups including the Virginia General Assembly and GreatNonprofits and in the the book No COLORS: 100 Ways To Stop Gangs From Taking Away Our Communities, which identified VCIC’s Project Inclusion as “The best program we have seen in the nation for sowing the seeds of non-violence, inclusiveness and understanding in a high school population.”
+And VCIC is widely recognized locally, regionally, and nationally with awards from groups including the Virginia General Assembly, GreatNonprofits, and in the book No COLORS: 100 Ways To Stop Gangs From Taking Away Our Communities, which identified VCIC’s Project Inclusion as “The best program we have seen in the nation for sowing the seeds of non-violence, inclusiveness and understanding in a high school population.”